Who is covered under the Special Operations Warrior Foundation program?

-What is the award the Foundation received from Charity Navigator?
+What is the award the foundation received from Charity Navigator?

 This highly coveted award indicates that the Special Operations Warrior Foundation outperforms most charities in America in its efforts to operate in the most fiscally responsible way possible.
-What's more, we've been named one of the top 10 charities in the nation by MSN Money.

-It is the policy of the Special Operations Warrior Foundation to protect the privacy of our beneficiaries, donors and supporters.
+It is the policy of Special Operations Warrior Foundation to protect the privacy of our beneficiaries, donors and supporters.
 The Foundation will not release any names, addresses, or phone numbers without permission.

 How can someone donate money, sponsor an event, or offer their services?